-Your guide to Green Thumb Farm: Frequently Asked Questions.
+Your guide to Green Thumb Farm

-The best time to experience the farm is during our Saturday Farmgate Market (8 am – 12 pm).
+The best time to experience the farm is during our Saturday Farmgate Market (8 am – 11 am).
 You can grab the freshest seasonal produce, enjoy a freshly brewed coffee, and wander through our Nursery to find edible seedlings for your own garden.
 If you have little ones, head over to the Little Green Thumbs area for nature-based play.
-Our volunteers are easy to spot in their green shirts—they are always happy to have a chat and suggest ways you can get involved!

 Yes, well-behaved pooches are welcome!
 To protect our crops, seedlings, and local wildlife, dogs must be kept on a short lead at all times.
 Please be mindful of other visitors and ensure you pick up after your pet.